Qualitative Risk Assessment

 Course Description

-Qualitative Risk Assessment predicts the likelihood of harm resulting from exposure to chemical, microbial and physical agents in the diet.
+The Qualitative Risk Assessment course focusses on the skills needed to predict the likelihood of harm resulting from exposure to chemical, microbial, and physical agents in the diet.

 The Qualitative Risk Assessments course focuses on the skills needed to predict the likelihood of harm resulting from exposure to chemical, microbial and physical agents in the diet.